jushg/orbital_trekTogether/README.md

 `npm install` or `yarn install`

 3. Create a [Firebase](https://firebase.google.com) application
-Since this app only uses Firebase Authentication and Realtime Database (for now), [Spark plan](https://firebase.google.com/pricing) (without credit card) is sufficient.
+Since this app only uses Firebase Authentication and Cloud Firestore (for now), [Spark plan](https://firebase.google.com/pricing) (without credit card) is sufficient.

 4. Add a _web application_ on your Firebase project